Traumatic brain injuries (TBIs) are some of the most consequential injuries that a driver or passenger can suffer as a result of a car accident.

 If you, a friend, or a loved one is in an accident and suffers a TBI, it’s important to recognize the symptoms and get help right away.
 The next step: contact a Tennessee injury lawyer to discuss the accident and your rights.

-Who to Contact for a TBI Claim
+Who to Contact for a Brain Injury Claim in Chattanooga

 At Dennis & King, we’re equipped to handle all kinds of cases involving traumatic brain injuries.
 Our compassionate attorneys will answer your questions and guide you through the legal process.